 This paper uses a detailed worked example to demonstrate the benefits and issues that exist when a joint venture arrangement is used as the vehicle for undertaking a property development.
 The paper covers:

 - why use a joint venture and not a partnership?

 - when will stamp duty will be triggered?

 - the taxing points for the JV participants

 - can a JV increase access to CGT concessions?

-Greg Travers, CTA is the Director in charge of the Tax Services division of William Buck in Sydney.
-His clients are predominantly private businesses, both Australian and foreign-owned, as well as higher wealth individuals and families.
-The work undertaken by Greg is primarily advising on issues and transactions such as restructuring, exit strategies, business acquisitions and international expansion, along with referrals from accountants, lawyers and other advisers.
-Greg is the author of The Tax Adviser’s Guide to Part IVA, published by The Tax Institute.
-Current at 21 October 2016
+Greg is the Director in charge of the Tax Services division of William Buck in Sydney.
+His clients are predominantly private businesses, both Australian and foreign owned, as well as higher wealth individuals and families.
+Greg’s work is primarily advising on issues and transactions, such as restructuring, exit strategies, business acquisitions and international expansion, along with referrals from accountants, lawyers and other advisers.
+Greg is the author of The Tax Adviser’s Guide to Part IVA, published by The Tax Institute